Westcoast Sightseeing is a Vancouver tour bus company. It provides tourist bus trips throughout the Lower Mainland and

 Vancouver Sightseeing Tours

-Westcoast Sightseeing is the parent company of Hop-On Hop-Off Sightseeing, formerly called Big Bus, which is another tour bus company that provides “hop-on, hop-off” bus tours around downtown Vancouver.
+Westcoast Sightseeing is the parent company of Hop-On Hop-Off Sightseeing.
+It was formerly called Big Bus, which is now another tour bus company that used to provide “hop-on, hop-off” bus tours around downtown Vancouver.
+Now though it only operates in Victoria.

 Westcoast Sightseeing Tours

-This tour includes a 4-hour bus tour around the sights of Vancouver, including a stop and admission to the Vancouver Lookout for a 360-degree 550-foot high view of the city and surrounding area.
+This tour includes a four-and-a-half hour bus ride around the sights of Vancouver, including a stop and admission to the Vancouver Lookout for a 360-degree 550-foot high view of the city and surrounding area.

 (Cost is about $89 for adults and $45 for children.)

 City of Vancouver & Capilano Bridge

-This is a 5-hour bus tour around downtown Vancouver and over to the beautiful North Shore to see the amazing sights at the Capilano Suspension Bridge.
+This is a 5.5-hour bus tour around downtown Vancouver and over to the beautiful North Shore to see the amazing sights at the Capilano Suspension Bridge.

 (Cost is about $144 for adults and $73 for kids.)

 Grouse Mountain & Capilano Bridge

-This 6-hour trip to Vancouver’s North Shore involves a walk across pedestrian bridges in the trees and over a canyon, plus up a tram at one of Vancouver’s most popular mountains.
+This over six-hour trip to Vancouver’s North Shore involves a walk across pedestrian bridges in the trees and over a canyon, plus up a tram at one of Vancouver’s most popular mountains.

 Victoria & Butchart Gardens